apiko-rest-api/apiko-ui/README.md

 The general idea for Apiko is to have a backend REST API tool that will help you to setup a backend server as easily as possible.

 Ideally, you would only have to code the URL handler functions themselves.
-Apiko should give you an interface to easily :
+Apiko should give you an interface to easily:

-1) manage database collections
++ manage database collections
-2) manage endpoint urls and their parameters (and apiko server would validate the parameters according to your setup)
++ manage endpoint URLs and their parameters (Apiko server would validate the parameters according to your setup)
-3) manage access rights
++ manage access rights
-4) create documentation for your API for other developers
++ create documentation for your API for other developers

 ## Build Setup